Decision boundary

 | Google OIDC / WIF bridge | Available now | The adapter can validate a Google identity token from x-google-identity-token, enforce audiences, and mark the response as disabled, optional, or required. |

-| Cloud Logging / Monitoring-friendly telemetry | Available now | Structured request logs include Google project, location, service account or subject, policy version, verdict, and metering labels so Google-native observability can ingest them cleanly. |
+| Cloud Logging / Monitoring-friendly telemetry | Available now | Structured request logs include Google project, location, service account or subject, policy version, verdict, trace correlation, and metering labels so Google-native observability can ingest them cleanly. |

-| Commercial metering seed | Available now | Each adapter response includes metering.unit=verified_decision and metering.count=1 so partner wrappers can connect that unit to downstream billing or service-control usage reporting. |
+| Commercial metering seed | Available now | Each adapter response includes metering.unit=verified_decision and metering.count=1, and Decionis persists the event into a metering ledger for downstream billing or service-control reporting. |

 These are the remaining enterprise follow-ons after the current adapter path is working.